• Blog

 When is the right time to start taking a prenatal multivitamin?
 Is it at a certain age, or when you’re trying to conceive, or when you’re already pregnant?
 And what do these targeted formulas do exactly?
 Let’s take a closer look at prenatal vitamins and when to start adding them to your routine.

 A prenatal vitamin is a blend of supplemental vitamins and minerals crafted to meet the needs of women who are pregnant or could become pregnant.
-Prenatal multivitamins can provide reliable nutrition in vital areas—supporting baby’s healthy development as well as mom’s prenatal wellness.
-Prenatals provide peace of mind that your body is getting the right foundational support at such an important time.
+Prenatal multivitamins can provide reliable nutrition in vital areas — supporting baby’s healthy development as well as mom’s prenatal wellness.1 Prenatals provide peace of mind that your body is getting the right foundational support at such an important time.

 Who should take a prenatal vitamin?

-Do talk to your healthcare provider about any supplements you’re taking or planning to take.
+Do talk to your healthcare professional about any supplements you’re taking or planning to take as you try to conceive

-Prenatal vitamins are made to provide critical vitamins and minerals for your baby and you on a daily basis—and you should ideally start taking these vitamins even before conception.
+Prenatal vitamins are made to provide critical vitamins and minerals for your baby and you on a daily basis.
+As recommended by The American College of Obstetricians and Gynecologists, you should ideally start taking these vitamins even before conception.1

-If you’re not pregnant yet, taking prenatal multivitamins helps to build your body’s levels of key nutrients in preparation for pregnancy.*
+If you’re not pregnant yet, taking prenatal multivitamins helps to build your body’s levels of key nutrients in preparation for pregnancy.1 If you’re thinking about trying to conceive or you just stopped your birth control methods, it’s time to start taking a prenatal.

-If you’re already expecting, taking a well-rounded prenatal vitamin provides the recommended nutrients to help support a healthy pregnancy and healthy fetal development.*
+If you’re already expecting, taking a well-rounded prenatal vitamin provides the recommended nutrients to help support a healthy pregnancy and healthy fetal development.2

 Another reason to take prenatal vitamins before pregnancy is to start building the habit!
 Add prenatals into your regimen today, and when you’re pregnant it will already be a solid part of your self-care.